The Get Movin' Crew News

 Title search: ✖

 Before reaching (or, exceeding!) your fundraising goal, you need to track your progression toward that achievement.
-Getting from Kick-Off to Event Day to Final Pledge Day is a journey, and it’s important to be cognizant of your progress along the way.
+Getting from Kick-Off to Event Day to Final Donation Day is a journey, and it’s important to be cognizant of your progress along the way.
 Not only does tracking your progress keep you and your team focused, but it also alerts you to what’s working and what’s not working with promoting your fundraiser and bringing in those donations.
 But, that’s not the only benefit.

 Tracking fundraising progress keeps students, parents, and teachers motivated!